 The information processing approach is useful in cognitive psychology, and is based on the concept of computation.
 The first process that the brain performs when obtaining new information is referred to as encoding.
 Then, the information can be stored in short-term memory or long-term memory.
 Information is stored and can be retrieved later.

 A mnemonic device is any learning technique that aids in the retention of information from memory.
-Mnemonics aim to translate information into a new form that the human brain can retain better.
+Mnemonics aim to translate information into a new form that the human brain can retain more effectively.

 An attitude can be defined as someone’s positive or negative evaluation of people, objects, events, activities, or ideas.